Dpbm/qiskit-metal-docker/readme.md

 The `X` is just required for the `metal GUI application`, so if you don't need that, just skip this step.

-Finally, you may need to add the access permission to your `X server`, to do that type:
+Finally, you may need to add the access permission to your `X server`, to do that, type:

 ```bash
 xhost +local:root